coxley/codesearch/README.md

 There are a handful of tools I was spoiled by @facebook and `BigGrep` was one of them. `cs` usage is modeled after what I remember about it.
-It wraps around GitHub's REST and GraphQL APIs:

-- REST Search to get a collection of ranked results
-- GraphQL to get file contents for supporting context flags (`-A`, `-B`, `-C`)
+It wraps around GitHub's REST and GraphQL APIs.
+One to get a collection of ranked results, the other to get file contents for stuff like `--context`.

 There are some quirks.
 We have a default `--limit` of 30.
 You can increase but anything above 100 incurs round-trips to GitHub.
 Rapid fire queries can